Kibbeh nayyeh: History

 There are different stories about the origins of kibbeh nayyeh; however, the most likely theory is that it developed in Aleppo, Syria.
 The inhabitants of Aleppo would slaughter animals on Sundays and feast days and eat the fresh meat raw.
 The other existing theory states that it dates back to 13th-century Mount Lebanon.

-Popularity
+Historical texts indicate that raw kibbeh was being consumed in the rural Levant as early as the 19th century, a recorded recipe for it can be found in a 1951 cookbook by Lebanese author George al-Rayyis.

+Culture

 Today, kibbeh nayyeh is most popular in Lebanon and Syria.
 It is also consumed by Druze in Israel.
 Kibbeh nayyeh is a popular dish among Christians of the Levant on regular and holiday occasions such as Christmas and Easter, as well as the Shia of Lebanon on their holidays.

 Raw kibbeh is served in Lebanese weddings, often to hundreds of guests, requiring special care to prevent poisoning, as well as weddings in the Galilee region.
 Author Reem Kassis, whose father is from the Galilee, has stated, "There’s no wedding in a Galilee village without kibbe nayyah."
 Fish are sometimes used as a substitute for meat in the Galilee.
+Given its association with celebrations, communities in the Galilee (sometimes entire villages) refrained from preparing kibbeh nayyeh during times of mourning or misfortune.

+Muslims in Lebanon celebrate Eid al-Adha by preparing kibbeh nayyeh with the meat of the sacrificed animal.